A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance

-The empirical variance estimator (\ref{eq:var-est}) has several advantages.
-First, the analytical expression of variance is tedious to calculate, if not impossible, but the empirical estimate avoids such a complexity.
-Second, this variance estimator is robust to model mis-specification.
-Besides, the method can be easily adapted to different study designs, such as the case-control design in Section \ref{sec:case-control}.

-We summarize our proposal in Algorithm \ref{alg1}.
-It is worth mentioning that the proposed method can also be used to estimate the heritability by setting $z_i = y_i$.
-With data from the same group of individuals, the proposed estimator for heritability generalizes \cite{cai2018semi} to nonlinear outcome models.
+We summarize our proposed procedure in Algorithm \ref{alg1}.
+The method can be extended for estimating the genetic covariance in case-control studies via bias correction of the intercepts and by using weighting to correct the over-sampling of cases (Section A of the Supplemental Materials).
+The proposed method can also be used to estimate the heritability by setting $z_i = y_i$.
+With data from the same group of individuals, the proposed estimator for heritability generalizes \cite{cai2018semi} to nonlinear trait models.